input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 - **ARD-002.
 Liquidation burns too little, duplicating value**: Protocol economic design issue about token supply management, not code pattern
 - **ARD-003.
 Fixed exchange rate slows down liquidations**: Liquidation uses fixed 1:1 dUSD:USD rate instead of actual market price, making liquidations unprofitable when dUSD > 1 USD and too profitable when dUSD < 1 USD.
 Protocol economic design, not code pattern
 - **ARD-004.
 Unclear specification of governance system**: Specification mentions three admin keys hard-wired into the system but doesn't clarify if any single key has full access or if multisig is required.
 Specification/documentation issue
+- **ARD-102.
+Limited storage of historical stability fees**: Historical fee changes stored in datum map, limited to 20 entries due to datum size constraints.
+Long-term vaults lose early fee history when >20 changes occur, enabling interest underpayment.
+A map with size limits is syntactically detectable, but determining this creates an economic exploit requires understanding what the map stores and how it's used in calculations
+- **ARD-201.
+Timestamp is the lower bound of 12-hour validity windows**: Design uses lower bound of txInfoValidRange for timestamp, allowing users to manipulate timestamp within the 12-hour window for price speculation.
+Requires semantic context to know if either lower or upper bound should be used.
 - **ARD-202.
 Liquidations not batched, slowing process down**: Design disallows batching multiple liquidations in one transaction, potentially slowing liquidation response during market crashes.
 Design/efficiency issue about missing functionality, not code vulnerability
 - **ARD-203.
 Unprofitable small liquidations can make dUSD undercollateralized**: Small vaults unprofitable to liquidate (3% discount < tx fees) can accumulate, causing systemic undercollateralization during price crashes.
 Protocol economics issue about missing minimum size constraints, not code pattern
 - **ARD-301.
 Unfulfillable acceptance criterion for vault**: Specification claims vaults liquidated within 1 hour of becoming sick, but design requires 2+ hours (hourly price updates + 2 consecutive sick reports needed).
 Specification inconsistency, not code issue